pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/sharing-web-services.md

 #### **Step 1 - Preparing and packaging**

-If you intend to share your TDM software \(application or component\) as a web service through OpenMinTeD, please ensure that it uses UIMA CAS XMI messaging system as specified at [https://openminted.github.io/releases/processing-web-services/1.0.0/specification](https://openminted.github.io/releases/processing-web-services/1.0.0/specification).
+If you intend to share your TDM software \(application or component\) as a web service through OpenMinTeD, please
+* ensure that it uses UIMA CAS XMI messaging system as specified at [https://openminted.github.io/releases/processing-web-services/1.0.0/specification](https://openminted.github.io/releases/processing-web-services/1.0.0/specification) and
+* upload the typesystem that the web service deploys in Maven.

 #### **Step 2 - Adding in the OpenMinTeD platform**